Yale-BIM/f21-assignments/assignment-3/README.md

 ### Questions / Tasks

 - **IV-1.** Assume that a camera has no skew and no distortion, as the virtual camera that you implemented for Shutter in Part III of this assignment.
 Then, compute the camera's intrinsic parameters $`K`$ using Least Squares.
 To this end, you should use the set of 3D - 2D correspondences in the `calibration/correspondences.txt` file of this assignment.
 Note that the first three columns of the file provide the $`X, Y, Z`$ 3D coordinates of the points, meanwhile the last two columns are the corresponding pixel locations $`x, y`$.
+Assume that the pixel locations in homogeneous coordinates are simply $`[x, y, 1]`$.

     Implement a script to solve for the instrinsics in Python.
 Your script should take as input the path to the correspondences.txt file, and print the estimated matrix $`K`$.
 Name your script `calibrate_K.py` and save it in the `calibration` directory of this assignment within